isomerpages/govtech-stp/_traveller-resources/Non VTL Travel Health Control Measure Categories .md

 ---
-title: "Non-VTL Travel Health Control Measure Categories "
+title: "Non-VTL Travel Health Control Measure Categories"
 permalink: /shn-and-swab-summary
 description: Only applicable for specific SafeTravel Lanes, check the Travelling to Singapore page for full list of SafeTravel lanes and requirements